Make a plan

 Exercise your funny bone

 Laughter has been proven to be an extremely effective mood booster; releasing endorphins which instantly raise spirits and give a feeling of wellbeing.
-To help raise your spirits, grab a funny DVD or book and spend a few hours exercising your laughter muscles.
+To help raise your spirits, download a funny movie or book and spend a few hours exercising your laughter muscles.

 Brave your fears